 Thankfully, there are a wide variety of different ways to treat spider mites, including a number of safe, natural remedies.
 Ladybugs are ubiquitous to many parts of the world, and they are a fantastic predator for spider mites.
 Consider introducing them to the environment to deal with the problem.
 Spider mites can also be sprayed with a mix of neem oil and water.
 This will knock them off the plant, and they can have difficulties getting back onto it.
 Since their metabolism is so fast, they will die quickly without access to their food source.
 Read more about spider mites on marijuana plants

-Although the thrip is a very small insect, they can create huge issues in your cannabis garden.
+Although the thrip is a very small insect, it can create huge issues in your cannabis garden.
 Their primary source of food is the flower itself, which means your plant won’t be able to properly mature, and you won’t get a good yield out of your plants.
 Thrips are also known for spreading plant diseases, which can sometimes cause even more damage than the tiny insects themselves.
 In any case, thrips are bad news.

 As with most pests, the best way to deal with thrips is preventative action.
 Stop them before they even get into your garden.
 Using the highest quality compost and maintaining a clean environment for your plants is a good way to help you in this regard.
 If you already have thrips infesting your plants, however, you’ll need to get rid of them.
-There are a number of predatory mites which you can introduce to the area.
+There are a number of predatory mites that you can introduce to the area.
 This will help curb their population.
 Alternatively, you can spray them with a mix of neem oil and water.
 This will knock them off the plant and help protect your flowers.
 Read more about Thrips on marijuana plants

 Whiteflies live on the undersides of cannabis leaves and chew on the plant matter.
 They are flying insects, and they’re very small.
 The biggest problem with whiteflies is the one-two punch combination of mobility and their high potential for spreading disease.
 Like the thrip, whiteflies can spread diseases throughout your entire crop, ruining an otherwise great harvest.
 As with the other pests we’ve talked about, your best bet is to prevent these sorts of infestations before they occur at all.
 If the whiteflies never show up at all, you never have to worry about them spreading any diseases.